kupl/PAFL/README.md

 ```

 ### 2. Running PAFL
-To run the baseline fault localizer and PAFL, you can run the following script.
+To run the baseline fault localizer and **PAFL**, you can run the following script.
 ```sh
 # Running SBFL
 scripts/run_sbfl.sh